albertodoimo/ACTAM/README.md

 ## Graphical Implementation

 In order to generate a 3D environment we employed `p5.js`, a JavaScript library for _creative coding_.
+In particular, we focused on its ability to simplify the `WebGL` implementation.

+### Program Flow

+A typical p5.js JavaScript sketch is branched in three main functions: `setup`, `preload` and `draw`.

+The `setup()` function is called once when the program starts.
+It's used to define initial environment properties such as screen size and background color and to load media such as images and fonts as the program starts ([reference](https://p5js.org/reference/#/p5/setup)).

+Called directly before `setup()`, the `preload()` function is used to handle asynchronous loading of external files in a blocking way.
+If a _preload_ function is defined, `setup()` will wait until any load calls within have finished ([reference](https://p5js.org/reference/#/p5/preload)).

+Called directly after `setup()`, the `draw()` function continuously executes the lines of code contained inside its block until the program is stopped ([reference](https://p5js.org/reference/#/p5/draw)).

+### 3D Environment

-In particular, we focused on its ability to simplify the `WebGL` implementation. </br></br> When creating the `canvas` in the `setup` function of p5, the parameter `WEBGL` sets the environment to tridimensional:
+When creating the `canvas` in the `setup` function, the parameter `WEBGL` sets the environment to tridimensional:

 ```javascript
 function  setup() {